lancerkind/webapp-devops-aws/Readme.md

 Note: The policy below could be scoped to more specific resources and still use a wildcard.
 Maybe I'll try that later as there are some details that need to be addressed to do that:
 * Resource: "*" is used for IAM, EC2, and Elastic Beanstalk because Terraform creates resources with dynamic names and ARNs — a fully scoped ARN is difficult to know in advance.
-* S3 permissions could be further restricted to only the bucket Terraform will create, but since the bucket name is dynamically generated (asgardeo-artifacts-...), wildcard is needed.
+* S3 permissions should be further restricted to only the bucket Terraform will create.
+Since the bucket name is dynamically generated (asgardeo-artifacts-...), a wildcard is needed.
+* This demo isn't using load balancing so permissions to manage an ELB isn't in the below.

 ```json
 {